Idle-Plus/IdleClient/README.md

 ## FAQ

 **Q**: Am I allowed to use this client?
 Can I get banned for using it?
-<br>**A**: As far as I can tell, yes, the client should be allowed, and you shouldn't be banned for using it.
+<br>**A**: As far as I can tell, the client should be allowed, and you shouldn't be banned for using it.
 When I
 first asked Temsei about making a browser-based Idle Clans client, I got the following response:
 `Would be an interesting project for sure!
 Can't think of any good reasons to be against it haha go for it`.
 I'm also regularly checking with Temsei about features I plan to implement, in case it's something that isn't allowed.